Spare-Network/pool-reference/README.md

 Note: the draft specification is in the SPECIFICATION.md file.

 ### Summary
-This repository provides a sample server written in python, which is meant to serve as a basis for a Chia Pool.
+This repository provides a sample server written in python, which is meant to serve as a basis for a Spare Pool.
 While this is a fully functional implementation, it requires some work in scalability and security to run in production.
 An FAQ is provided here: https://github.com/Chia-Network/chia-blockchain/wiki/Pooling-FAQ